Wilfred/difftastic/CONTRIBUTING.md

 tree-sitter test
 ```

-If you dont't use nix, you should follow the [official setup](https://tree-sitter.github.io/tree-sitter/creating-parsers) to configure the dev environment.
+If you don't use nix, you should follow the [official setup](https://tree-sitter.github.io/tree-sitter/creating-parsers) to configure the dev environment.